Eating Disorders: How To Get Help

 Do I have an eating disorder?

-If you look at the symptoms above and see that they mirror your experience, you may have an eating disorder.
-However, the only way to know is to see a medical professional for a diagnosis.
-Your family, friends, or romantic partner may confront you if they notice that you display symptoms of an eating disorder such as the fear of eating in public, hiding food, food avoidance, excessive exercise, an obsession with healthy eating so extreme that it begins to impact your wellbeing, or warning signs that you are binging, purging, or engaging in restricted eating.
+If you look at the symptoms above and see that they mirror your experience or eating behaviors, you may have an eating disorder.
+However, the only way to know is to see a mental health or medical professional for a diagnosis.
+Your family, friends, or romantic partner may confront you if they notice that you display symptoms of an eating disorder such as the fear of eating in public, an intense fear of gaining weight, hiding food, food avoidance, excessive exercise, eating large amounts of food in a short period of time, an obsession with healthy eating so extreme that it begins to impact your wellbeing, or warning signs that you are binging, purging, or engaging in restricted eating.

 The National Eating Disorder Association has a free screening tool that you can use.
-While it is not a substitute for individual medical advice or diagnosis, the screening tool can provide insight into what you’re going through and help you make the first step toward recovery.
+While it is not a substitute for individual medical advice or diagnosis, the screening tool from The National Eating Disorders Association can provide insight into what you’re going through and help you make the first step toward recovery.
 The National Eating Disorder Association also offers abundant resources and information for those struggling or who have a loved one with an eating disorder.

 Getty/AnnaStills